 When it comes to truly unique places in Japan, San’in truly takes the cake.
 Occupying the northern half of the Chugoku region (the Westernmost part of Honshu island, where you’ll find Hiroshima), San’in boasts out-of-this-world attractions like the bizarre Tottori Sand Dunes, ancient Izumo Shrine, the expertly manicured gardens of the Adachi Museum of Art and Motonosumi Inari, a coastal temple that features mysterious red gates descending down toward the Sea of Japan.

-Like Japan, San’in is larger than it appears on the map; to see everywhere in this region, you’ll need a minimum of two weeks.
-San’in is also one of the regions of Japan where people speak English the least, so you’ll want to have a translation app on hand in case you find yourself unable to communicate.
-Access San’in from the east by riding the Super Hakuto limited express train from Osaka or from the west by riding the Sanyo Shinkansen from Fukuoka or Hiroshima to Shimonoseki.
+Like Japan, San’in is larger than it appears on the map; you’ll need at least two weeks to see everywhere in this region.
+San’in is also one of the regions of Japan where people speak English the least, so you’ll want to have a translation app on hand if you cannot communicate.
+Access San’in from the east by riding the Super Hakuto limited express train from Osaka or the west by riding the Sanyo Shinkansen from Fukuoka or Hiroshima to Shimonoseki.

 Things To Do In San’in